OCamlPro/gnucobol/README.md

 =====

-To verify GnuCOBOL works before installing it, run the internal testsuite, simply do
+To verify GnuCOBOL works before installing it, run the internal testsuite.
+Simply do

 *  `make check > log`

 This MUST succeed.
 Please report any failures.

-Also included are standard tests provided by the NIST.
+Also included are COBOL85 standard tests provided by the NIST.
 They are run with

 * `make test > log`

-If for some reason the the COBOL85 testsuite is missing, `make test` will download it.
+If the the COBOL85 testsuite is not already in the build- or source-tree, `make test` will download it.
 For details see tests/cobol85/README.

 ** NOTE **
    The language interpreter "perl" is required to run COBOL85 tests.